jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 Defines new application with specified `applicationName` and default root `urlPath`.
 Every assets or resources added to this application will start from this path.

-The `secretKey` parameter is for encrypting the client locator and can be obtained from jxcore control panel.
+The `secretKey` parameter is for encrypting the client locator and can be obtained from JXM.io control panel.

 Server-side (*my_server.js*):